DevSwarm

 Dogfood, to MVP, to Market.
 Opportunity meets innovation in an oversaturated market.

+In 2025, many of our developers began using AI tools, and they were even given the opportunity to explore their own product ideas.
+DevSwarm was initiated by our Engineering Manager who discovered how to introduce parallel workflows into AI tooling.
 We had to move fast.
-As development worked on the back end, I translated their ideas into screens.
-The idea was to have on main workspace, so I focused on creating rapid wireframes so we can quickly get team feedback and work towards the final UI implementation.
+While the engineering team built the backend, I translated their ideas into screens.
+The goal was to have a functioning main workspace, so I focused on creating rapid wireframes to get team feedback quickly and work toward the final UI implementation.

 Considering the market is filled with new AI tools monthly, we needed to make sure we could stand out against competitors and define our special sauce.